andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 Can we just pause right here to just appreciate how awesome it is that we can generate random networks of whatever size we want by *just requesting something by its type*?
 Our implementation is also *guaranteed* to have the right sized matrices…no worrying about using the right size parameters for the right matrix in the right oder.
 GHC does it for you automatically!

-The code for *running* the nets is actually literally identical:
+The code for *running* the nets is actually literally identical from
+before:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/dependent-haskell/NetworkTyped.hs#L43-55